-Cody Parrott, a native of Central Texas, is a singer and conductor who has enjoyed an established musical career throughout the United States over the past two decades.
+Conductor, Singer, and Teacher, Cody Parrott has enjoyed a diverse career as a professional musician and educator for the past two decades.
 He joins the faculty of the Department of Music at Mississippi State University as Associate Director of Choral Activities in the Fall of 2023.
 He is currently completing the Doctor of Musical Arts in Choral Conducting at the University of Texas at Austin where he studies conducting with Dr. JD Burnett.
-Cody serves the Butler School of Music Choral Area as Assistant Conductor of the Texas Concert Chorale and Conductor of the University Treble Chorus which, under his direction, was named a National Finalist for the 2023 American Prize in Choral Performance.
+Before his appointment, Cody enjoyed serving the Butler School of Music Choral Area as Assistant Conductor of the Texas Concert Chorale and Conductor of the University Treble Chorus which, under his direction, was named the Third Place Winner for the 2023 American Prize in Choral Performance.
 His doctoral research is focused on modern voice science and how contemporary vocal pedagogy can be applied to the choral music classroom.

-Cody continues to maintain a passion for classical singing and performing opera, oratorio, and in recital.
-His singing career has taken him to opera companies and concert venues in New York, New Jersey, Illinois, Florida, Georgia, California, Washington, D.C., Texas, Italy, France, Austria, and the United Kingdom.
-His "sweet-toned lyric tenor," Cody's vocal prowess has garnered accolades and critical acclaim.
+Cody continues to maintain a passion for the pedagogy of classical singing and performing opera, oratorio, and in recital.
+His singing career has traversed the stages of opera companies, concert venues, and sacred spaces in New York, New Jersey, Illinois, Florida, Georgia, California, Washington, D.C., Texas, Italy, France, Austria, and the United Kingdom.
+Renowned for his "sweet-toned lyric tenor," Cody's vocal prowess has garnered accolades and critical acclaim.
 For instance, the South Florida Classical Review lauds his performances as "touching and vocally thrilling."
-His various stage credits include the roles of Arturo in the Donizetti masterpiece Lucia di Lamermoor, Ferrando in Mozart's Cosi fan tutte, Captian Macheath in Britten's The Beggar's Opera, Joe Brennan in the Florida premier performance of Richard Wargo's Ballymore, Tamino in Mozart's Die Zauberflöte, Belmonte in Mozart's Die Enfurüng aus dem Serail and the title roles in Massenet's Werther and Gounod's Romeo and Juliet.
+His various stage credits include the roles of Arturo in Donizetti's masterpiece Lucia di Lamermoor, Ferrando in Mozart's Cosi fan tutte, Captain Macheath in Britten's The Beggar's Opera, Joe Brennan in the Florida premiere performance of Richard Wargo's Ballymore, Tamino in Mozart's Die Zauberflöte, and Belmonte in Mozart's Die Enführung aus dem Serail and the title roles in Massenet's Werther and Gounod's Romeo and Juliet.